 In the weeks leading up toe linux.conf.au 2016 I approached edlib development as a sprint.
 I wanted to put together sufficient functionality so that I could present my LCA2016 talk using slides displayed by edlib.
-I achieve this goal but at some cost.
+I achieved this goal but at some cost.
 A lot of the development that went into that sprint was fairly hackish and not well thought out.
 It achieved the immediate goal but wasn’t good long term development.

 With that cost came benefits.
 Not just working code but a clearer perspective on what I needed to do and what problems would be faced by creating a slide-presentation mode.
 I don’t regret the sprint at all but it certainly didn’t result in completed work.
 I had to go over all of that development and turn the prototype into well designed code.
 This naturally took quite a bit longer but resulted in much more coherent designs and a stronger overall structure.
 This is done now and my LCA2016 presentation is now in my mainline of edlib development and works well.